-Reading and writing workshop
+Reading and Writing Workshop

 Students can use the service as many times as they need to throughout the semester.
 There is no limit on how many assignments students can submit.
 However, all assignments will be edited on a first-come, first-serve basis.

-Centre de langue écrite et orale (CLEO) [C261]
+Centre de langue écrite et orale (CLEO)

 The Centre de langue écrite et orale is staffed by second year students who have excelled in their French courses at the College.
 It offers an individualized mentoring service in both written and oral French.
 Students requiring assistance may schedule a weekly appointment throughout the school year, or just drop in.
 La salle d’étude is located in the same room.

 La salle d’étude is a place where students who want to do documentary research can come to consult many books and magazines available to them.
 There are libraries of books in French normative (dictionaries, grammars, writing guides) as well as Québécoise and French literature (anthologies, dictionaries).
 This quiet study room also offers computers for students to use French software or to browse the Internet.
-Students of French classes at all levels can come between Monday-Friday: 8:30h and 16:30h.
+Students of French classes at all levels can come between Monday-Friday: 8:30 a.m. and 16:30 p.m.

-English peer-tutors are Champlain students who have good academic grades, especially in English, and strong time-management skills.
-Tutors are paid by the College to help students at Champlain to improve their writing, reading or speaking skills.
-Tutors work with students on a regular one-on-one basis according to a mutually agreed upon schedule.
+English peer tutors are Champlain students who have good academic grades, especially in English, and strong time-management skills.
+Tutors are paid by the College to help students at Champlain to improve their writing, reading, or speaking skills.
+Tutors work with students on a regular one-on-one basis according to a mutually agreed-upon schedule.
 Tutors also work with other teachers and groups of students on certain occasions and organize various educational workshops and activities throughout a given semester.

-To learn more about peer tutoring, contact:
+To learn more about peer tutoring, contact Rebecca Schwarz by MIO.